A Celebration of Historic 89A - 11:00am - 5:00pm Learn More...

 Art — Wine — Car Show — Music

-The Verde Valley celebrates Historic 89A with the 10th Annual "Walkin' on Main" on November 10th, 2018.
+The Verde Valley celebrates Historic 89A with the 10th Annual "Walkin' on Main" on November 9th, 2019.
 Art exhibits, retail vendors, and interactive displays will accompany the charming galleries, shops, and local restaurants of Old Town Cottonwood.
-Walkin’ on Main also features a wine tasting garden courtesy of the Verde Valley Wine Consortium, a Car Show (from 11 am to 3 pm) courtesy of the Mingus Union High School Auto Club, and live music throughout the day.
+Walkin’ on Main also features a wine tasting garden courtesy of the Verde Valley Wine Consortium, a Car Show courtesy of the Mingus Union High School Auto Club, and live music throughout the day.
 This is a free, family-friendly, event for all.

 Video produced by SedonaNow